Applications are now closed

 How much will I be paid?

-The successful candidates will receive a salary of RMB 9,000 per month (RMB 7,506 after deductions).
+The successful applicants will receive a salary of RMB 9,000 per month (RMB 7,506 after deductions).

 How do I apply?